Find Trade Colleges

 Radiologic Technician

-What Does it Take to Be a Radiologic Technician?
+What is a Radiologic Technician?

-Occupation Description Maintain and use equipment and supplies necessary to demonstrate portions of the human body on x-ray film or fluoroscopic screen for diagnostic purposes.
+Career Description Maintain and use equipment and supplies necessary to demonstrate portions of the human body on x-ray film or fluoroscopic screen for diagnostic purposes.

 • Complete quality control activities, monitor equipment operation, and report malfunctioning equipment to supervisor.